-However a simple question can reveal startlingly different concerns.
-I ask about their presenting problem: “If you solved that problem, what would that do for you?”
+In fact, a simple question can reveal startlingly different concerns.
+I ask about their presenting problem: “If you solved that problem, what would that do for you?”.
 The answer begins to go deeper, usually along the lines of “it would make me happy” or “I’d be less stressed”.

 My sense is often that clients have got this the wrong way round.
-Rather than seeing business and career issues as gateways to happiness / de-stressing, maybe they should consider that being happy and / or stress-free will help them solve their professional issues.
+Rather than seeing business and career issues as gateways to happiness/de-stressing, maybe they could consider that being happy and/or stress-free will help them solve their professional issues.

-Highly successful people come across as ‘cool’ and happy – which makes them more believable and pleasant to be around.
-So strangely, personal happiness is also a key to success.
+Highly successful people often come across as happy – which makes them more believable and pleasant to be around.
+So, strangely, personal happiness is also a key to success.

 So how do we help our clients reach personal happiness?

 Trying to understand human happiness is not always an easy thing.
 The way I do it in Advanced Coaching is to use Robert Dilts’ Logical Levels.
-Some of you will be familiar with these; for those who are not, the model was created as a way of pinpointing where client issues lay and making sure coaches intervene at the level that will be most effective.
+Some of you will be familiar with these.
+For those who are not, the model was created as a way of pinpointing where client issues lie and making sure that coaches intervene at the level that will be most effective.